dj-berg/dj-berg/README.md

 # Hi, I'm Daniel Berg 👋

-### Computer Science Student | Applications Engineer Intern | IT & Cybersecurity
+### Computer Science (Cybersecurity) Student | Applications Engineer Intern @ UoPX | Software Development, IT, Cybersecurity, Cloud & Artificial Intelligence

 I'm an Arizona State University Computer Science student pursuing a concentration in Cybersecurity.
 I currently work as an Applications Engineer Intern at the University of Phoenix, contributing to enterprise web applications using Java, JavaScript, React, AWS, Git, and Agile development practices.

-I am also building hands-on experience in IT support, systems administration, networking, cloud computing, troubleshooting, and cybersecurity.
+I am also building hands-on experience in IT support, systems administration, networking, cloud computing, troubleshooting, cybersecurity, and artificial intelligence tools.

 ---